metahkg/metahkg/README.md

 - metahkg-links
 - metahkg-api

 Projects on the same branch should follow a same major version.
-Note that there might be delays, make sure to pull new changes from the sub-repositories, as this polyrepo is not frequently updated.
+Note that there might be delays, make sure to pull new changes from the sub-repositories, as this repository is not frequently updated.

 ## Versioning